By Suzie Rodriguez

 One of the special things about winter hiking is the show often taking place in the sky.
 Whether a dark storm is approaching, puffy clouds are clearing, or the setting sun casts an orange glow, winter skies can be breathtaking in Sonoma County’s parks.

 As you’d expect, the Laguna is a vital stopover for migrating birds as well as a permanent home to other bird species.
-The 1.8-mile Laguna de Santa Rosa Trail runs between Highway 12 and Occidental Road and offers expansive views that extend far past the wetlands to Mount Saint Helena to the east.
+The 1.8-mile Laguna de Santa Rosa Trail runs between Highway 12 and Occidental Road, just east of Sebastopol, and offers expansive views that extend far past the wetlands to Mount Saint Helena to the east.
 Learn more about the Laguna Trail or download the map.

 Situated on Bodega Bay, with views that stretch forever over the Pacific Ocean, Doran Beach is justifiably one of Sonoma County’s most popular parks at any time of the year.
 In winter, the 2-mile stretch of sand is the perfect place for wind-swept beach walks.

 As you hike along, you’ll study swift-moving cumulus clouds and watch seabirds dance in and out of waves rolling onto shore.
 Wander into the grassy dunes, where trails branch off, and soak up the magnificent surroundings from a different perspective.

 Maybe you'll get lucky and see a rare "roll cloud" like this one that appeared over Doran in late October 2018.
 Roll clouds are a low, tube-shaped, and infrequent type of arcus cloud.
 They usually appear to be "rolling" about a horizontal axis, almost like a sideways tornado, though they aren't dangerous.
 They can be created by downdrafts from thunderstorms or from the outflows of cold air from sea breezes.